-A clip captured in 2013 and has recently resurfaced online shows Metallica jamming out to ‘Enter Sandman’ backwards at rehearsal.
+A clip captured in 2013 resurfaced online showing Metallica jamming out to ‘Enter Sandman’ backwards at rehearsal.
 The clip features James Hetfield attempting “to sing a line backward in the mic,” to which he added with a laugh, “could’ve been different!”

 Watch the clip of Metallica attempting ‘Enter Sandman’ backwards:

 ‘Enter Sandman’ is arguably one of Metallica’s biggest hits and was the opening track and lead single from their self-titled fifth album, released in 1991.

 The iconic song even inspired a creative rendition when a YouTuber banged out the classic with nothing but a drum kit and two shapely dildos.

 Taking to YouTube, metal fan and cover-maker 66Samus decided to spice up the usual ‘Enter Sandman’ by Metallica cover by introducing the sex toys as make shift drum sticks.